eevee/eev.ee/content/2016-12-01-lets-stop-copying-c.markdown

 **One hundred emoji:** Python 3, Ruby, Rust, Swift (even gets combining characters right!).

-**Special mention:** Perl 5 gets the quick test right if you put `use utf8;` at the top of the file, but Perl 5's Unicode support is such a [confusing clusterfuck](http://perldoc.perl.org/perlunicode.html) that I can't really give it a 💯.
+**Special mention:** Go's strings are explicitly arbitrary byte sequences, but iterating over a string with `for..range` decodes UTF-8 code points.
+Perl 5 gets the quick test right if you put `use utf8;` at the top of the file, but Perl 5's Unicode support is such a [confusing clusterfuck](http://perldoc.perl.org/perlunicode.html) that I can't really give it a 💯.

 Hmm.
 This one is kind of hard to track down for sure without either knowing a lot about internals or installing fifty different interpreters/compilers.